badvassal/wlrand/README.md

 ## Description

 `wlrand` is a randomizer for the 1988 DOS game Wasteland.
-The current version only randomizes transitions, i.e., the tiles that transport the player from one location to another.  `wlrand` produces a "new game" in the sense that even an experienced player must explore the randomized game and discover how to reach the various locations in the wastes.
+The current version only randomizes transitions, i.e., the tiles that transport the player from one location to another.  `wlrand` produces a "new game" in the sense that even an experienced player must discover how to reach the various locations in the game through exploration.

 ## WARNING

-`wlrand` permanently and irreversibly modifies your Wasteland `GAME1` and `GAME2` files.
+`wlrand` irreversibly modifies your Wasteland `GAME1` and `GAME2` files.
 It is imperative that you create backups of these files before running `wlrand`!

 ## Quick Start

-The below instructions assume wasteland is "installed" at `/usr/local/share/games/dos-games/wasteland`.
+The below instructions assume wasteland is "installed" at `/usr/local/share/games/wasteland`.
 Please adjust accordingly if this assumption is inaccurate.

 1. Back up your game files:
 ```
-cp /usr/local/share/games/dos-games/wasteland/GAME1 cp /usr/local/share/games/dos-games/wasteland/backup-GAME1
-cp /usr/local/share/games/dos-games/wasteland/GAME2 cp /usr/local/share/games/dos-games/wasteland/backup-GAME2
+cp /usr/local/share/games/wasteland/GAME1 /usr/local/share/games/wasteland/backup-GAME1
+cp /usr/local/share/games/wasteland/GAME2 /usr/local/share/games/wasteland/backup-GAME2
 ```

 2. Run the randomizer:
 ```
-wlrand -p /usr/local/share/games/dos-games/wasteland
+wlrand -p /usr/local/share/games/wasteland
 ```

 Wasteland should now be randomized.
 Verify by entering any non-shop location in a city (e.g., Highpool community center).

+## Scope

+In its default mode, `wlrand` randomizes transitions that meet the following criteria:

+* *Don't involve the world map.*  Transitions involving the world map, i.e., transitions into and out of cities, are left unmodified.
+Specify `--world` to lift this restriction [\*].
+* *Are not post-sewers.*  That is to say, locations within the Darwin base, Sleeper Base, Guardian Citadel, and Base Cochise are not considered during randomization.
+The rationale for this restriction is 1) Several post-sewers transitions put a nascent party into an inescapable situation, either due to unavoidable combat or a lack of physical exit; 2) The post-sewers part of Wasteland is much more linear than the parts before it and doesn't lend itself well to randomization; and 3) post-sewers is boring in my humble opinion and I prefer not to play it without intending to.
+Specify `--post-sewers` to list this restriction [\*].
+* *Are not shops.*  Stores, hospitals, and libraries are unaffected by `wlrand`.
+This is simply a technical limitation.
+Hopefully it will be removed in the future.
+* *Are not intra-transitions.*  That is to say, `wlrand` ignores transitions between locations that are logically connected.
+For example, the transition from downtown west to downtown east is an intra-transition.
+Another example is the transitions between the various floors of the Needles waste pit.
+Specify `--auto-intra` and `--hard-intra` to lift this restriction.
+* *Do not have the same parent.*  In other words, `wlrand` won't replace the Highpool-\>Cave transition with Highpool-\>Workshop.
+Both of these transitions have the same parent (Highpool).
+This restriction is just to make the game seem more "random".
+Specify `--same-parent` to lift this restriction.

+[\*] These options will almost certainly produce an unwinnable game.

 ## Building